|

 must still prove herself and her children's worth.

-Who will jete dlo in oblation, erect alters in tribute to reclaim the
+Who will jete dlo in oblation?
+Erect alters in tribute to reclaim the

 Black mother?